nzakas/understandinges6/manuscript/05-Destructuring.md

 The behavior of this function is similar to the previous example, the biggest difference is the third argument uses destructuring to pull out the necessary data.
 Doing so makes it clear which parameters are really expected, and the destructured parameters also act like regular parameters in that they are set to `undefined` if they are not passed.

-One quirk of this pattern is that the destructured parameters throw an error when the argument isn't provided.
-If `setCookie()` is called with just two arguments, it results in a runtime error:
+A>Destructured parameters have all of the capabilities of destructuring.
+You can use default values, mix object and array patterns, and use variable names that are different from the properties you're reading from.
+Everything you've learned so far in this chapter applies to destructured parameters as well.

+### Destructured Parameters are Required

+One quirk of using destructured parameters is that, by default, an error is thrown when they are not provided.
+For instance, the `setCookie()` function in the last example throws an error when only the first two arguments are passed, such as this:

 ```js
 // Error!
 setCookie("type", "js");
 ```

-This code throws an error because the third argument is missing (`undefined`).
-To understand why this is an error, it helps to understand that destructured parameters are really just a shorthand for destructured assignment.
+This code throws an error because the third argument is missing (and so evaluates to `undefined`).
+To understand why this is an error, it helps to understand that destructured parameters are really just a shorthand for destructured declaration.
 The JavaScript engine is actually doing this:

 ```js
 function setCookie(name, value, options) {